Car Seat Safety

 To keep your child rear-facing as long as possible, transition to a convertible car seat when your child outgrows either the height or weight guidelines for your infant car seat.

 Keep your child rear-facing in their car seat until they have reached either the rear-facing height limit or the rear-facing weight limit of the car seat.
 Are your kid’s feet touching the seat back?
 Do they look a little cramped?
 That’s okay.
 Kids are a lot more flexible than adults.
 The benefit of keeping your child rear-facing for as long as possible is protection of their developing head, neck and spine.
 Kids do not need to be turned forward-facing until they reach the maximum rear-facing height or weight limit of the car seat.
 Kids are fragile, and they are best protected rear-facing, even if that means they have a little less leg room.
 See the recommendation from NHTSA.gov

 Even when your child fits the height and weight guidelines to use a seat belt instead of a full harness with their booster seat, that doesn’t mean they should.
 Maturity matters - most children younger than 5-years old are not mature enough to sit without a full harness.
 You know your child best, so don’t make the switch until you’re confident your growing child will sit still and safely without a full harness.

 In most instances, the middle rear seat is the safest place for your car seat.
-However, there are multiple factors to consider; the most important being a seat location that allows you to install your car seat easily and correctly every time.
+However, there are multiple factors to consider; the most important being a seat location that allows you to install your car seat correctly and works best for your family.
 See the recommendation from NHTSA.gov.

 Yes, there is an expiration date listed on all car seats and bases.
 Before using a car seat or base with your child, always check for its expiration date.